 Or if you would prefer, download a Word version of the form to request a review of a complaint by the OPCC to return by email or post.
 (Word Document 150KB)

 Complaints about the Chief Constable or Temporary Chief Constable

 The legislation in the Policing and Crime Act 2017 also applies to complaints about the Chief Constable or Temporary Chief Constable, but it is the Police and Crime Commissioner who is responsible for resolving these complaints rather than the police force.

 Complaints can be resolved in the same ways as complaints about other aspects of policing, as previously explained.
 The Police and Crime Commissioner will be expected to resolve all complaints in a reasonable and proportionate manner.

 If your complaint is dealt with in the more formal way, the review will be done by the Independent Office for Police Conduct (IOPC).

 Complaints must be about something that the Chief Constable has personally done.
 From 1 February 2020, if a complaint is received which is about something which is delegated to another member of the police force, we will pass it to West Yorkshire Police to resolve because the Chief Constable will not have been personally involved in the matter.

 Complaints about the conduct of the Police and Crime Commissioner or Deputy Police and Crime Commissioner

 The West Yorkshire Police and Crime Panel is responsible for resolving complaints about the Police and Crime Commissioner or his Deputy.
 The Police and Crime Panel, made up of councillors from the five local authorities in West Yorkshire and two lay members, is responsible for overseeing some of the functions of the Commissioner.
-Complaints can be made directly to the Panel by completing its online form or they can be made on our Putting Things Right form which we will forward to the Panel.
+Complaints can be made directly to the Panel by completing its online form or they can be made on our Enquiries and Complaints form which we will forward to the Panel.

 Complaints about a member of staff in the Office of the Police and Crime Commissioner